City status in Ireland: Proposed cities

 Local councillors and TDs from several towns have raised the possibility of gaining city status.
 Prior to the 2001 Act, these suggestions were a matter of simple prestige.
 Since the 2001 Act, the suggestions sometimes relate to the administrative functions of county-equivalent cities and sometimes to the ceremonial title.
 The Minister for Housing, Local Government and Heritage has not entertained these suggestions, and has said "A modernised legal framework and structures at both regional and local level are now in place ...
 I have no proposals for amending legislation, which would be necessary to establish new city councils."

+Athlone

+In the twenty-first century, Athlone (including Monksland) has been proposed as a natural basis for a regional city.
+The creation of the technological university in the town in 2021 boosted calls for city status.
+In November 2024, an RTÉ Television show, "Future Ireland", examined Athlone as a future city by 2050.

 Drogheda

 The possibility of Drogheda gaining city status was raised in Dáil questions by Gay Mitchell in 2005, Michael Noonan in 2007 and by Fergus O'Dowd in 2007 and 2010.
 The Borough Council's draft development plan for 2011–17 does not mention city status, although the manager's summary of public submissions reported backing for city status for the greater Drogheda area, incorporating adjacent areas in Counties Louth and Meath.
 In 2010, a "Drogheda City Status Campaign" was launched, and in March 2012, Drogheda Borough Council passed a resolution, "That the members of Drogheda Borough Council from this day forward give their consent and approval to the people of Drogheda referring to Drogheda as the City of Drogheda".